epfl-ada/ada-2021-project-data-wrestlers/README.md

 - [Political agenda during campaign](https://ballotpedia.org/Donald_Trump_presidential_campaign,_2020): used to compare with topics discussed during campaign
 - [Trump approval ratings](https://projects.fivethirtyeight.com/trump-approval-ratings/): used to compare with sentiment of speech about Trump
 - [Speaker metadata](https://drive.google.com/drive/folders/1VAFHacZFh0oxSxilgNByb1nlNsqznUf0): used to compare how different groups (ethnic, political, etc.) in the population talk about Trump
+The first three additional datasets will not be extracted but only used as comparison points.

 ## Methods